 with Logging Context

-An example of when this is useful is when processing an event, and you want the event to be attached to every log while processing it.
-Instead of manually attaching the event to each log, you can wrap the event processing in withLoggingContext
+An example of when this is useful is when processing an event, and you want to trace all the logs made in the context of the event.
+Instead of manually attaching the event ID to each log, you can wrap the event processing in withLoggingContext

 Field value encoding with SLF4J